Laboratory for Research on Structural Models

 Being part of an international team headed by TU Eindhoven, ten civil engineering students and members of the academic staff of LMO are building a 1:5 replica of the Sagrada Familia in (reinforced) ice in Juuka, Finland.
 The towers are made using reinforced inflatable membranes sprayed with water and pykrete, forming a rigid shell structure when frozen in cold outdoor conditions.
 The main tower will reach a maximum height of about 35 m.
 Throughout the semester, the students have performed intensive background research, material tests and numerical analyses during the course “Spatial Structures” (Prof. J. Belis, ir.
 J. Dispersyn, ir.
 K. Martens and ir.
 B. Vanlancker).
-The progress of the project can be followed by webcam.

 Prof. Jan Belis Editor-in-Chief of new Springer journal “Glass Structures & Engineering”